mdeweerd/zha-toolkit/README.md

 ID (a two byte word as well).

 Attributes have different types, such as boolean, unsigned and signed byte, arrays, timestamps, and more.
-Most of the time, the attribute type can be generally determined automatically by tools like zha-toolkit and ZHA.
+In most cases, the attribute type can be determined automatically by tools like zha-toolkit and ZHA.

 The Zigbee Cluster Library (ZCL) document defines standard attributes and their organization in clusters.
 Manufacturers also have the freedom to add